boostedeventshapetagger/BEST/README.md

 ## Dependencies

-This repository requires CMSSW and advanced python tools for machine learning.
+This repository requires CMSSW and python tools for machine learning.

 ## Installation